Szhenger/tideman/README.md

 ## Credit

-This problem orignates from [CS50's Introduction to Computer Science 2024 (Computer Science 50)](https://cs50.harvard.edu/x/2024/psets/3/tideman/) at Harvard University with the string50 header files supporting the string manipulation operations that the `vote` function calls in `get_string` designed and implemented by the CS50 Team.
+This problem orignates from [CS50's Introduction to Computer Science 2024 (Computer Science 50)](https://cs50.harvard.edu/x/2024/psets/3/tideman/) at Harvard University with the `string50` header files supporting the string manipulation operations that the `vote` function calls in `get_string` developed by the CS50 Team.